 Yarn: Red Heart Amigurumi (Fingering Weight #1)

-Orange creamsicle and cotton candy pink conspire together to create a whimsical triceratops.
-I love the silhouette of this one and I think that the color choices are spot on.
-The original pattern calls for fingering weight yarn, but you could always opt for a thicker yarn and a larger hook as long as you don’t mind a bigger dino.
+Hey!
+Dinosaur lovers' orange creamsicle and cotton candy pink conspire together to create a whimsical triceratops.
+I love the silhouette of this one, and I think the color choices are spot on.
+The original pattern calls for fingering weight yarn, but you could always opt for thicker yarn and a larger hook if you don’t mind a bigger dino.

 Designer: Halime Özel